niteshraj2310/Agroforestry/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## You know that cemetery up the road?
+People are dying to get in there.